-Significant unplanned weight loss is where a person experiences weight loss equal to, or greater than 5% over a three month period.
+Significant unplanned weight loss is defined as weight loss equal to or greater than 5% over a three-month period.
 Regular monitoring for significant unplanned weight loss is important because many causes of weight loss can be addressed if detected early.